pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 ---
-title: Resource and Disaster Recovery Configurations of TiDB Cluster in Kubernetes
+title: Resource and Disaster Recovery Configurations
 summary: Learn the resource and disaster recovery configurations of a TiDB cluster in Kubernetes.
 category: reference
 ---

-# Resource and Disaster Recovery Configurations of TiDB Cluster in Kubernetes
+# Resource and Disaster Recovery Configurations

 This document introduces the following items of a TiDB cluster in Kubernetes: